 Our main goal is to maintain decent work with the freedom to carry it out, along with remuneration above the current minimum.
-This is why we train managers on management, persuasion and motivation of personnel under their responsibility; given that as a company we consider that decent work promotes sustainable development.
+This is why we train managers on management, persuasion

 We generate a positive impact on employee wellbeing through fair pay, opportunities for development within the company and adequate occupational health and safety conditions, and we strive to keep employees in constant professional and personal growth through training.